zhao-zilong/streaming_stereo/README.md

 1. Start websocket-server.js by command 'node websocket-server.js'(if you want to test stereo effect, you have to start another websocket server too, like 'node websocket-server1.js')
 2. Open client.html and server.html in Chrome, login in server first, then connect client
-3. Use the files here: https://github.com/possan/oculus-rest  this is a program executable in Xcode, it can capture the rotation information of Oculus Rift
+3. Use the files here: https://github.com/possan/oculus-rest  this is a program executable in Xcode, it can capture the rotation information of Oculus Rift, start this program with a connected Oculus Rift, the console will show that there is a Oculus detected if all lines of Oculus connect well.
 4. Install cylon.js, follow the tutorial to install the files for connecting Arduino with your computer and cylon.js, then use command 'node cylontest.js', if the led is actived, the Arduino works.
 In other hand, open client.hmtl in Chrome, it can transmit the rotation information of Oculus Rift to Arduino.